 Dog Ear Infections, The Simple And Natural Solution

 Ear infections in dogs is one of the top 3 reasons for visiting a vet today.
 They can be pretty uncomfortable, particularly if you allow them to fester.
 You’ll know he has one as he will be vigorously shaking or rubbing at his ears, often whining when he does as everyone knows ear infections can hurt.
 Dog ear infections, notably the yeast based ones, can be accompanied by a bad, cheesy smell.

 This article will discuss 4 different types of ear infections (those related to food sensitivity, bacteria, yeast and mites) and finish with how best to clean your dogs ears at home.
 Thankfully whatever the cause of your dog’s ear infection, there is always a simple, natural cure available with bits you have around the home.
 Just as you would with your own kids you should certainly give them a go before things get too bad and you need the vet with their meds.

 1/4 Dog Ear Infections Are Often Related To Food Sensitivity…

-Ahh hear Conor goes beating the food sensitivity drum again!
-But bear with me!
+Ahh here Conor goes beating the food sensitivity drum again, but bear with me here!
 Recurring ear, skin and gut conditions have an underlying cause.
 It’s called the aetiology of the disease, the study of the cause of this recurring problem.
-If you don’t address that then you will be treating the symptoms over and over and over.
+If you don’t address that then you will be left treating the symptoms over and over and over.

 When dogs eat wheat they don’t break it down properly.
 Bits of it hang around the gut causing all sorts of problems, most notably arousing the immune system and this results in inflammation.
-This inflammation can materialise in the gut (IBS type symptoms / diarrhoea / anal gland issues) but from here it can travel to the skin (recurring skin rash / atopic dermatitis / nibbly toes / terrible itch), in the eyes (weepy) or in the ears.
+This inflammation can materialise in the gut as you might expect (IBS type symptoms / diarrhoea / anal gland issues) but from here it can travel to the skin (recurring skin rash / atopic dermatitis / nibbly toes / terrible itch), eyes (weepy) or the ears.